quantumudit/Learning-DAX/DAX_Fundamentals/15_Data_Query_With_DAX.md

 		"Sales", [Sales Amount]
 		)
 ```

-For example, if we intersect "SunMon" and "MyMonTue" table keeping the "SunMon" table first within the `INTERSECT()` argument then, eventhough, "MyMonTue" table don't have any relationship with "Sales Table" but, the result will come perfectly.
-This is because, `INTERSECT()` first takes out "Monday" from the "SunMon" table (As this is the common element between the two intersecting tables) as the result and then, shows the "Sales Amount" against it.
+This is because, `INTERSECT()` first takes out "*Monday*" from the "*SunMon*" table *(As this is the common element between the two intersecting tables)* as the result and then, shows the "*Sales Amount*" against it.

+Therefore, the order of the argument is very much important in `INTERSECT()`.

+Therefore, if we use, "*MyMonTue*" table as the first argument then, the result will be incorrect because, the "*Monday*" will be filtered out by `INTERSECT()` is from the "*MyMonTue*" table that don't have any relationship with the "*Sales Table*".

+The DAX expression for this operations is :

 ```dax
 RETURN